 Most of my classmates are medically fragile.
 We need pure, clean water to bathe, drink, clean our medical equipment, and prepare our meals.

-Our friends at DigDeep will build us a water treatment system so that our sinks, showers and toilets all have safe water.
+Our friends at DigDeep designed a project that made sure our sinks, showers and toilets all have safe water.

 with support from

 DigDeep is the only non-profit working to ensure that every American has clean water, forever.